Read Chapter 14 “How the Kids Got Away?”

 – “Do you have anything to eat?” – asked the other boy, who looked much thinner than his brother.
 “We haven’t eaten for a long time.”

-– “You what?” – shouted Maggie in horror, before opening her backpack and giving the boys a couple of apples and power bars.
-“Those bars will keep you going until you cross the bridge and, if you get to the other side, the Ecotopians will take care of you.”
+– “You what?” – shouted Maggie in horror, before opening her backpack and giving the boys couple of the power bars. -“Those bars will keep you going until you cross the bridge and, when you get to the other side, the Ecotopians will take care of you.”

 – “If we get to the other side…” – echoed the older boy.

 – “You will if you keep heading south.
-This path isn’t really used any longer by any of the Corporate troops so it should be safe for you.
+This path isn’t really used any longer by any of the Corporate troops so it should be safe enough.
 But remember not to cross the bridge at night time.
-At night the smugglers occupy the crossing, and sometimes the Corporate Government sends troops down there to keep them at bay.” – said Patrick: “and remember “No whistling!
+At night the smugglers occupy the crossing, and sometimes the Corporate Government sends troops down there to keep them at bay.” – said Patrick: “and no whistling!
 You don’t want to attract the attention of the unwanted eyes.” – he added.

 They were just about to part ways when Maggie asked.

 – “Did you cross paths with a boy and a girl?
-They are not much older than you are.”
+They aren’t much older than you are.”

 – “I saw a boy and a girl with the rebel kids.
-They had very strange clothes on, just like you.” – added the younger brother.
+They had very strange clothes on, under their rags just like you.” – added the younger brother.

 – “Oh!
 Thank you.
-Thank you.” – Maggie said with as much gratitude as her tired body could master.
+Thank you so much.” – Maggie said with as much gratitude as her tired body could master.
 “You two be safe, and I’ll see you in Ecotopia.”

 The boys tried to smile, but it came out more like a sour grin than a childlike smile.
-The moment they started on their way, they dug into their apples and bars.
-Maggie watched them walk away briefly before she joined Patrick, who was already heading in the opposite direction.
+The moment they started working again, they dug into their bars.
+Maggie watched them briefly before she joined Patrick, who was already heading in the opposite direction.

 – “Did you hear that boy?” – she asked.